 Trump's base splinters over Ukraine

-As former President Donald Trump tries to refine his message about Russia's war against Ukraine, his base is splintered by America's engagement in Eastern Europ
+As former President Donald Trump tries to refine his message about Russia's war against Ukraine, his base is splintered over the question of America's

 More in www.nbcnews.com